-2 Virtual Assets and VASPs
+2. Virtual Assets and VASPs

-The Financial Action Task Force (FATF) is an inter-governmental body established in 1989 by the ministers of its member countries or jurisdictions [4].
-The objectives of the FATF are to set standards and promote effective implementation of legal, regulatory and operational measures for combating money laundering, terrorist financing and other related threats to the integrity of the international financial system.
-The FATF is a "policy-making body" which works to generate the necessary political will to bring about national legislative and regulatory reforms in these areas.
+The Financial Action Task Force is an inter-governmental body established in 1989 by the ministers of its member countries or jurisdictions (FATF, 2019a).
+The objectives of FATF are to set standards and promote effective implementation of legal, regulatory and operational measures for combating money laundering (ML), terrorist financing (TF) and other related threats to the integrity of the international financial system.
+The FATF is a "policymaking body" which works to generate the necessary political will to bring about national legislative and regulatory reforms in these areas.

-The FATF has developed a series of Recommendations that are recognized as the international standard for combating of money laundering and the financing of terrorism and proliferation of weapons of mass destruction.
+The FATF has developed a series of Recommendations that are recognized as the international standard for combating money laundering and the financing of terrorism and proliferation of weapons of mass destruction.
 They form the basis for a coordinated response to the threats to the integrity of the financial system and help ensure a level playing field.
 First issued in 1990, the FATF Recommendations were revised in 1996, 2001, 2003, 2012 and most recently in 2018 to ensure that they remain up to date and relevant, and they are intended to be of universal application.

-With the emergence of blockchain technologies, virtual assets and cryptocurrencies, the FATF recognized the need to adequately mitigate the money laundering (ML) and terrorist financing (TF) risks associated with virtual asset activities.
+With the emergence of blockchain technologies, virtual assets and cryptocurrencies, the FATF recognized the need to adequately mitigate the ML and TF risks associated with virtual asset activities.

-In its most recent Recommendation 15 [5], the FATF defines the following:
+In its most recent Recommendation 15 (FATF, 2018), the FATF defines the following: